 Sketch plan.

+1. Sketch plan review is required of resubdivisions, lot line adjustments and minor subdivisions creating fewer than 5 lots.
+In this instance, municipal staff review of the proposal will constitute the sketch plan review.
+All subdivisions are subject to procedures in 242.15 through 242.17.
+However, resubdivisions and lot line adjustments or resubdivisions are subject to the following procedures:

+a) Submit a completed resubdivision application

+b) The proposed lot line adjustment must meet all of the following conditions:

+(1) It does not result in an additional lot being created.

+(2) It pertains to the conveyance of a portion of one parcel to an adjoining parcel.

+(3) It results in lots that are equal to or exceed the minimum zoning requirements.

+(4) It does not extend a public road or public utilities.

+(5) It does not result in a configuration that violates any provision of the Town Code or a variance previously granted by the Zoning Board of Appeals

 Sketch plan review is not required but is recommended for subdivisions involving numerous lots and/or if new roads are being proposed as part of the subdivision.
-While sketch plan review is conducted at an open meeting, it is not conducted as a public hearing.
+While sketch plan review of major subdivisions is conducted at an open meeting, it is not conducted as a public hearing.
 While the Planning and Zoning Commission acts in good faith, nothing from sketch plan review shall be taken to mean that the application will be approved after preliminary and/or final review until the requirements for those approvals, if necessary, shall have taken place.

 Subdivisions.
 Subdivisions are subject to the procedures set forth below.